axeloz/filesharing/readme.md

 There are many ideas to come.
 You are welcome to **participate**.
 - make the expiry date editable per bundle
-- limit upload permission based on an IP address (or IP range) or by a password (or passwords)
+- limit upload permission by a password (or passwords)
 - ability to send link to recipients
 - add unit testing
 - more testing on heavy files